bnovarini/sql-analyses/README.md

 So if you are used to having real-time dashboards using SQL, with tools like Metabase or Looker, this SQL query adapts the non-linear regression algorithm to fit that exponential curve to a SQL environment.
 So every time there's new data, the regression is recalculated automatically.

-You can then actually plot the trendline retention curve and also calculate the expected lifetime of your users with the equation.
+You can then actually plot the trendline retention curve and also calculate the expected lifetime of your users with the equation, all using your real-time data.
+No need to download it anymore.

 ## License